ChMcg/openvpn_docker-compose/Readme.md

 ### Docker and docker-compose install

-Note: tested only on ubuntu-based OS.
+Note: tested only on debian-based OS.

 ```shell
 sudo apt update \